schivers/source-of-truth/README.md

 Note that as there are >500 devices defined in Netbox this script will take a quite a few minutes to complete.

 ## Testing (PyATS)
+Uses PyATS and Genie to run test scripts against the network topology PyATS is also used to record each device state at a given point in time.
+PyATS Diff can then be used to compare state and produce a 'what changed' output which can be useful for troublsehooting

+see /pyats folder for README.md

 ## Switch Config Generator (Basic system config)
 This uses Ansible to generate the switch config including uplinks using an Ansible playbook and a csv for the source data.
 I used this before I started using Netbox else I would have used Netbox.